Approach

 A bounded collaboration

 This work is intentionally bounded.
-Engagements are kept small enough to stay focused and useful, with attention given to the specific question, concept, or decision at hand.
+Engagements stay small enough that attention can rest on a specific question, concept, or decision.

 That boundedness helps preserve clarity.
 It also keeps the work aligned with exploration rather than expanding into implementation or long-term operational ownership.